neoncortex/bashed/README.md

 Will substitute the current file with the file n from the stored file list (eu l)

 ### Images:
-If a path to a image file is found, it will be displayed using cafa.
+If a path to a image file is found, it will be displayed using chafa.
 The image path should be the sole content of the line.
 For example:

 ````
 /usr/share/pixmaps/xine.xpm